jeb495/text-welcome-animation/README.md

 # text-welcome-animation
-A text animation using anime.js
+### :leaf: A text animation using anime.js :leaf:

+requires anime.js and node.js